quixio/quix-streams/docs/publish.md

 === "C\#"

       - `SetRange(double minimumValue, double maximumValue)` : Set the minimum and maximum range of the parameter.
       - `SetUnit(string unit)` : Set the unit of the parameter.
       - `SetFormat(string format)` : Set the format of the parameter.

-      - `SetCustomProperties(string customProperties)` : Set the custom properties of the parameter.
+      - `SetCustomProperties(string customProperties)` : Set the custom properties of the parameter for your own needs

     Example:

     ``` cs
     stream.Parameters
-        .AddLocation("vehicle/ecu")
         .AddDefinition("vehicle-speed", "Vehicle speed", "Current vehicle speed measured using wheel sensor")
         .SetUnit("kmh")
         .SetRange(0, 400);
     ```

-The Min and Max range definition sets the Y axis range in the waveform visualisation view.
+The Min and Max range definition sets the Y axis range in the waveform visualisation view in the Quix SaaS.
 This definition:

 === "Python"